WDcodec/Encode-Decode-Project/README.md

 ## Installation

-Open the cmd in your local folder for install the code
+Open the cmd in your local folder to install the code

 ```bash
 git clone https://github.com/WDcodec/Encode-Decode-Project.git